Redact Audio: Bleep or Mute Sensitive Speech, Free

 How do I bleep out a word in a recording? +

-Drop in your recording and it's transcribed right there on your device.
-Click any word in the transcript — or drag across several — and choose Bleep or Mute from the popup.
+Drop in your recording and it gets transcribed.
+Click any word in the transcript, or drag across several, and choose Bleep or Mute from the popup.
 Every redaction gets its own preview button, so you can listen to exactly what will be removed before you export the finished file.

 Is this HIPAA compliant? +